mrdaybird/argminlibcxx/README.md

 - `min_element_after.json`: performance after using the new algorithm.
 - `min_element_after_novec.json`: performance after using the new algorithm with vectorization

+Comparing the results using the `compare.py` provided by google_benchmark-

 #### Comparing `min_element_before.json` to `min_element_after_novec.json`
 ```
 Benchmark                                                             Time             CPU      Time Old      Time New       CPU Old       CPU New